Skip to main content

 You can select the dbt version you want to use to run MATE actions using the variable DATAOPS_FEATURE_MATE_DBT_VERSION.
 This variable automatically supports the latest dbt minor release.
 The supported versions include bundled packages as well.

-Currently, by default, MATE uses the dbt version 1.0.
-We highly recommend selecting a later version, as 1.0 is no longer supported by dbt Labs.
-To select a later, supported version of dbt, specify the version in the parameter DATAOPS_FEATURE_MATE_DBT_VERSION, e.g. 1.4.
+Currently, by default, MATE uses the dbt version 1.7.
+To select another supported version of dbt, specify the version in the parameter DATAOPS_FEATURE_MATE_DBT_VERSION, e.g., 1.8.

 Installing specific or unsupported dbt versions at runtime is also possible.
 Then you can set their values in the variable to use them with MATE.
 See the below topic for more details.